Alaxouche/Wunduniik/README.md

 **Note**: I recommend adding the list to you antivirus exceptions list as it will potentially stop it from interfering.

 ### Configuring MCM

-ALL MCM's have been pre-configured via [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719), however you can change the settings if you don't like them.
+ALL MCM's have been pre-configured via [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) and Settings Loader mods, however you can change the settings if you don't like them.

 ## Updating the List